eclipse-langium/langium/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: "Bug report"
+name: Bug report
-about: Report a reproducible bug or regression.
+about: Report a reproducible bug or regression
-labels: 'bug'
+type: Bug

 ---